-I add the prescription medicated products to my patient’s foundation regimen of skin care which I discussed in part 3 of this series.
-When compatible products are used they can be layered on the skin to build a complete therapeutic regimen.
-The principle steps in any skin care regimen are cleanse, treat, moisturize, sun protect.
+When I use prescription medicated products in a skin care routine I ADD them to my patient’s foundation regimen of skin care which I discussed in part 3 of this series.
+It is important to understand that when compatible products are layered they can build a complete therapeutic regimen.
+The principle steps in any skin care regimen are cleanse, correct, hydrate and protect.
+You will always get the best results with a complete and compatible skin care routine – especially with rosacea!
 Medicated rosacea skin care products typically fall into the cleanse and treat steps.

-Topical leave-on prescription medicated skin care products for rosacea
+What are the best topical leave-on prescription medicated skin care products for rosacea?

 Again, I’m biased in that I don’t like to manage a chronic skin condition such as rosacea with lifelong antibiotics.
 I use antibiotics to ‘get the attention of a person’s skin’ then stop them once the skin has cleared.
 I typically use a full therapeutic dose to ‘get in and get out’ as fast as possible without creating super germs.
 My favorite oral antibiotics to treat rosacea are tetracycline and doxycycline.
 I don’t use minocycline because of its unique and serious side effects like liver inflammation, autoimmune syndrome/arthritis and gray skin discoloration.
 I rarely use erythromycin due to its drug interactions.
 In patients with very severe rosacea I’ll also consider a temporary course of Accutane if we’ve tried everything and their rosacea is severe and still making them miserable, though this is a last resort.